freetrade126/escrowforbitcoin/README.md

 ```
 /api/v1/address/check/**{address}**
 ```

-Once upon detecting transactions in the bitcoin address, it updates appropriate database address collection document and counting on confirmations of bitcoin network.
+Once upon detecting transactions in the bitcoin address, it updates **address** collection document and counting on confirmations of bitcoin network.

 An incoming transaction needs to receive 3 Bitcoin network confirmations to appear in your wallet.

-Confirmations have done, It create or update new document in wallet database.
+Confirmations have done, It create or update new document in **wallet** collection.

 3. create escrow bitcoins.
 ```